Overnight Reindeer Rolls

 - 18 red candied cherries, halved

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine eggs, butter, sugar, salt, yeast mixture and 3 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a very soft dough (dough will be sticky).
 Do not knead.
-Cover with plastic wrap; refrigerate overnight.
+Cover and refrigerate overnight.

 - Place 2 in. apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until doubled, about 30 minutes.
 Preheat oven to 400°.

 - In a small bowl, whisk egg and water until blended; brush over rolls.
 Press raisin halves into dough for eyes; press cherry halves into dough for noses.
-Bake 8-10 minutes or until golden brown.
+Bake until golden brown, 8-10 minutes.
 Serve warm.
-Yield: 3 dozen.